 There are opportunities for you to spend time abroad during your course:

-In Year 1, you take modules in mathematics, statistics, accounting, finance and economics that will give you a strong foundation on which to build advanced skills.
+In your first year, you'll take modules in mathematics, statistics, accounting, finance and economics, giving you a strong foundation on which to build advanced skills.

 In addition to the above you will also need to complete our online Academic Integrity module.